timgates42/pyjs/README.rst

 :Server: irc.freenode.net
 :Channel: #pyjs

-Pyjamas-Desktop
+Pyjs-Desktop
 ===============

-Pyjamas runs your python application in a Web Browser (as javascript).
+Pyjs runs your python application in a Web Browser (as javascript).
-Pyjamas-Desktop runs exactly the same python application on the Desktop (as pure python).
+Pyjs-Desktop runs exactly the same python application on the Desktop (as pure python).

-Release 0.6 of Pyjamas incorporated Pyjamas-Desktop directly into the Pyjamas Distribution.
-To use Pyjamas-Desktop there are three choices, with more planned [MacOSX PyObjC; KDE's PyKHTML].
+Release 0.6 of Pyjs incorporated Pyjs-Desktop directly into the Pyjs Distribution.
+To use Pyjs-Desktop there are three choices, with more planned [MacOSX PyObjC; KDE's PyKHTML].

-All ports of Pyjamas-Desktop will require a JSON library to be
+All ports of Pyjs-Desktop will require a JSON library to be
 installed: as there are plenty already, it is counter-productive to write yet another one.  simplejson is recommended if the version of python is 2.5 or less.
 Python 2.6 and above come with a json library